-The management ("Management") of K-Bro Linen Inc. ("K-Bro", "we", "us", "our", the "Corporation" and other similar expressions) is providing this information circular ("Information Circular") and related proxy materials to you in connection with our annual general meeting of shareholders scheduled to be held at the offices of Stikeman Elliott LLP, Calgary & Elliott Boardrooms, 5300 Commerce Court West, 199 Bay Street, Toronto, Ontario on Wednesday, June 13, 2018 at 9:00 a.m.
+The management ("Management") of K-Bro Linen Inc. ("K-Bro", "we", "us", "our", the "Corporation" and other similar expressions) is providing this information circular ("Information Circular") and related proxy materials to you in connection with our annual and special meeting of shareholders scheduled to be held at the offices of Stikeman Elliott LLP, 53rd Floor, 5300 Commerce Court West, 199 Bay Street, Toronto, Ontario on Thursday, June 6, 2019 at 9:00 a.m.
 (Eastern Time) (the "Meeting").
 Management is soliciting your proxy for use at the Meeting and any adjournment or postponement thereof.
 All references to "K-Bro" in this Information Circular include K-Bro Linen Inc. and its subsidiaries, as applicable, including the operations controlled and consolidated by them, unless otherwise indicated.

-This Information Circular describes the business of the Meeting, the resolutions to be voted upon and the voting process, and provides information about the members ("Directors") of K-Bro's Board of Directors (the "Board") and senior management, the Directors nominated by K-Bro for the 2018 year, our corporate governance practices and our executive compensation philosophy.
+This Information Circular describes the business of the Meeting, the resolutions to be voted upon and the voting process, and provides information about the members ("Directors") of K-Bro's board of directors (the "Board") and senior management, the Directors nominated by K-Bro for the 2019 year, our corporate governance practices and our executive compensation philosophy.